UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 Sometimes an API will return a pointer AND include an out parameter for the length of a string.
 These require great care as they do NOT guarantee that the string is terminated!
 Only that the length is valid.
-Thus, such APIs follow a similar pattern of wrapping that handles the out parameter to produce a `LazyEncodedString` as in the following example:
+Thus, the implementation of wrappers for such APIs follow a pattern of hiding the length out parameter to produce a `LazyEncodedString` as in the following example:

 ``` C#
 [MethodImpl(MethodImplOptions.AggressiveInlining)]